walterrowe/capture-one-scripts/managed-to-referenced/README.md

 **Donations**: if you like these scripts and want to support them [buy me a coffee](https://buymeacoffee.com/walterrowe).

 This AppleScript utility moves image files from inside a managed Capture One catalog to a referenced location outside the catalog.
 The files are moved into folders based on the image EXIF date.
+The utility does not use the date folders from the managed folders inside the catalog because the managed folder dates are based on import date.

 - Select the images to move from your Capture One catalog.
 - Choose the top level folder where the files will be moved.